 The first question any client asks an Orange County child support lawyer is “how much will my child support be?”
 Makes sense, right?
 Whether you are the one who expects to receive child support or may be paying, the bottom line is simple – “how much?”

-Unfortunately, the answer to that question can be complex depending on two primary factors: (1) how much time does each parent spend with the child or children and (2) what is each parent’s income.
+The answer to that question can be simple or complex depending on two primary factors: (1) how much time does each parent spend with the child or children and (2) what is each parent’s income?
 Let’s break down how these factors and other less significant ones play into a “guideline” child support order.

 How is child support calculated?

 Child support, similar to temporary alimony orders, are based on a computer program.

 In Orange County and most counties in California, the computer programs most often used are dissomaster or x-spouse.
 Your child support lawyer inputs various factors into the program to determine what “guideline” (presumed correct) child support should be.

 These factors include the number of children, the timeshare percentage each parent spends with the children, the number of exemptions each parent claims, the income of each parent, health insurance deductions for each parent, mandatory retirement deductions, itemized deductions including but not limited to mortgage interest deductions and property tax, work related child care costs, certain specific hardship deductions as well as others.